 The Palace of Auburn Hills

-The Palace of Auburn Hills — home of the Detroit Pistons (NBA), concerts, family shows, sporting events, trade shows and special productions — remains one of the world’s most innovative arenas since it opened in 1988.
+The Palace of Auburn Hills, home of the Detroit Pistons (NBA) and numerous concerts, family shows, sporting events, trade shows and special productions, remains one of the world’s most innovative arenas after more than 25 years.

-The North Pavilion’s concourse created a dramatic new grand entrance/lobby, which provides guests with additional concourse space, additional box office windows and a new retail area.
-The area also provided additional casual dining options and amenities in The Palace with an eatery featuring Buffalo Wild Wings, the Red Bull Bar and Captain Morgan’s Bar.
+In 2005, The Palace underwent a $30 million expansion that introduced the 65,000 square foot North Pavilion Entrance, which opened April 2006.
+The pavilion’s lower level is home to exclusive clubs and suites.
+The Presidents Club, which opened in February 2006, boasts a central club/bar area and eight luxury private suites averaging 1,000 square feet.
+It is accessible by direct entrance from the arena.
+The pavilion’s concourse level created a dramatic new grand entrance/lobby, which provides guests with additional concourse space, additional box office windows and a new retail area.
+The new area also increased amenities inside The Palace with the Red Bull Bar and the Atwater Brewery Biergarten.
 The upper level of the pavilion is the luxurious Pistons VIP Club.

 - NUMBER OF EVENTS: An annual average of 200.